 Google might not have asked a provocative question, but they definitely followed the same principle: shift the frame to see beyond the obvious.

 If Google had wanted to build an electric vehicle, they’d taken a cue from Tesla.
 If they’d wanted to build a driverless car with all the known features of a car, they could’ve opted to sell their software to existing car manufacturers.
+If you think that someone was at fault in an accident you were involved in, do not hesitate to get in touch with a car accident lawyer immediately.

 Instead, they probably asked themselves: How might we build a self-driving car for safety and who are the people we can impact the most with that solution?